18F/Dot-Net-Encasement/README.md

 }
 ```

 This file has three private class members that hold the URL and paths for the REST calls we want to make.
 There are two public methods for listing packages in the Data.gov site, and for showing the details of a specific package.
-Both methods use [attribute routing](https://github.com/mheadd/WebApiTutorial/tree/part-1#modifying-your-new-web-api-application) as discussed in previous section.
+Both methods use [attribute routing](../..//tree/part-1#modifying-your-new-web-api-application) as discussed in previous section.

-We use a private method to make the API call to Data.gov.
+We use a private method to make the API call to the Data.gov API.
 This private method uses the [C# `HttpClient` class](https://msdn.microsoft.com/en-us/library/system.net.http.httpclient(v=vs.118).aspx) and is structured to take advantage of .NET Core's support for [asynchronous programming](https://docs.microsoft.com/en-us/dotnet/csharp/async).

-Save your changes, then you should be able to point your browser to `http://localhost:5000/api/rest/search` and see the JSON response returned by Data.gov.
+Save your changes, then you should be able to point your browser to `http://localhost:5000/api/rest/search` and see the JSON response returned by the Data.gov API.
 The second public method in this file takes an `id` parameter - this is the package ID for the resource provided by CKAN.
-We can query look up the details of a specific CKAN package on Data.gov by pointing our browser to `http://localhost:5000/api/rest/details?id=000f1c44-a0b8-402f-8d4b-a4b66dfb7734`.
+We can look up the details of a specific CKAN package on Data.gov by pointing our browser to `http://localhost:5000/api/rest/details?id=000f1c44-a0b8-402f-8d4b-a4b66dfb7734`.

 ## Testing and Dependency Injection